Nia Frobisher has a mixed common law practice, undertaking the breadth of chambers work.

-Following her studies, Nia was employed as a paralegal at Stewarts LLP supporting a senior partner in the personal injury department.
-Working closely with her team, she engaged in complex multi-million pound cases with both personal injury and clinical negligence elements.
+Prior to commencing pupillage, Nia was employed as a paralegal at Stewarts LLP supporting a senior partner in the personal injury department.
+Working closely with her team, she engaged in complex high value cases with both personal injury and clinical negligence elements.